-990-8.1 Post Mounted Sign Supports: Provide steel u-channel posts that conform to ASTM A499 Grade 60.
+- 990-8.1.1 General: Provide steel u-channel posts that conform to ASTM A499 Grade 60.
 For each u-channel post, punch or drill 3/8 inch diameter holes on 1 inch centers through the center of the post, starting approximately 1 inch from the top and extending the full length of the post.
 Ensure that the weight per foot of a particular manufacturer's post size does not vary more than plus or minus 3.5% of its specified weight per foot.
 Taper the bottom end of the post for easier installation.
-Machine straighten the u-channel to a tolerance of 0.4% of the length.
-Use only non-corrosive metal, aluminum, or galvanized steel attachment hardware.

-990-8.2 Portable Sign Stands: Provide portable sign stands that meet the requirements of MASH TL-3.

-990-8.2.1 Product Application: Manufacturers seeking inclusion on the APL must submit the following:

-1. Product Drawing, which at a minimum includes:
+Machine straighten the u-channel to a tolerance of 0.4% of the length. - 990-8.2 Portable Sign Stands: Provide portable sign stands that meet the requirements of MASH TL-3. - 990-8.2.1 Product Application: Manufacturers seeking inclusion on the APL must submit the following: - 1.
+Product Drawing, which at a minimum includes:

 - a.
 Model Number

 - b.
 Sign panel size

 - c.
 Allowable sign panel substrate material

 - d.
 Height to bottom of sign panel

-e.
+- e.
 Any field assembly details and technical information necessary for proper application and installation

-2. Crash testing reports.
+- 2. Crash testing reports.

-3. All relevant FHWA Eligibility Letters.
+- 3. All relevant FHWA Eligibility Letters.

 990-8.3 Sign Panels: Use signs that meet the material and process requirements of ASTM D4956 and Section 994.
-Use the Type VI sheeting for vinyl signs.
+Use Type VI sheeting for vinyl signs.
 Mesh signs must meet the color, daytime luminance, and non-reflective requirements of Section 994, Type VI.
 Use Type IV sheeting for fluorescent orange work zone signs.
 Use Type IV and Type XI sheeting for all other work zone signs.